luismottacampos/pt-osc/README.md

 Support for other versions of Ruby or ActiveRecord is unknown and not guaranteed.

+`pt-osc` requires the use of `pt-online-schema-change` 2.0 or later.
+Some options may not work with all versions.

 `pt-osc` is compatible with versions 0.5.0 and later of [zdennis/activerecord-import](https://github.com/zdennis/activerecord-import).
 It will not work with earlier versions.

 #License and Copyright